h0tw1r3/bolt-terraform-docker-environment/README.md

 [Puppet Bolt] project using [Terraform] and [Docker] to create and manage full system containers for local development and testing.

-This document is geared towards deploying a Puppet server and agents, but anything's possible.
-Most configuration is done in [containers.yaml].
+This project is geared towards deploying a Puppet server and agents, but anything's possible.

 ## Requirements

 1. Only tested on Linux.
-Patches to support other OS's welcome.
+   _Welcome contributions to support other OS's!_
-1. Recent version of Puppet Bolt. _Tested with 3.26.2._
+1. Recent version of [Puppet Bolt].
+   _Tested with 3.26.2._
-1. Working _local_ docker, recent version. _Tested with 20.10.17_.
+1. Working _local_ docker, recent version, usable by your unprivileged user.
-1. Ensure the `control-repo` git repository is checked out and in the parent folder to this bolt project.
-   Alternatively, modify the appropriate volume in [containers.yaml].
+   _Tested with 20.10.17_.

 ## Usage

+### Configuration

+* Docker containers are defined in [containers.yaml].
+  See [local.tf] for a list of supported images.
+  _Currently only Ubuntu, see [OS Support]._
+* Terraform variables may be set in [inventory.yaml] under `vars.terraform`.
+  See [variables.tf] for possible variables and default values.

+### OS Support

+Currently, only Ubuntu LTS 14.04 through 20.04 are supported.
+Additional images will be added as I need them, or through contributions.

+Adding support is relatively straightforward if you're familiar with Dockerfiles.

+Relative to the [terraform/docker] folder:

+1. Create a folder under [images] for the OS name or family.
+   Example: _centos_
+2. Create a `Dockerfile` in the OS folder.
+3. Add the image to the `images` map in [local.tf].
+Example:

+       "centos-9" = {
+         name = "btde.local/centos:stream9"
+         dockerfile = "images/centos/Dockerfile"
+         repo = "centos"
+         tag = "stream9"
+       }

 ### Infrastructure

-#### Configuration

-* Docker containers are defined in [containers.yaml].
-* Terraform variables are set in [inventory.yaml] under `vars.terraform`.

 #### Create